The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-so they so they were like hey you know all those friends you've had like you're not gonna see them anymore and so they also lied to me and said my dog couldn't come and and told me that china doesn't allow dogs and then later in life found out that was a huge lie so you know that's maybe that'll be my revenge tour dude that's it that's the thing wait so did they leave the dog yeah we sold our dog because we dogs can't go to china I was like what
+So they were like, "Hey, you know all those friends you've had?
+You're not gonna see them anymore."
+They also lied to me and said my dog couldn't come, and told me that *China doesn't allow dogs*.
+Later in life I found out that was a huge lie.
+So, you know, maybe that'll be my revenge tour, dude.
+That's it.
+That's the thing.
+"Wait — so did they leave the dog?"
+"Yeah, we sold our dog because dogs can't go to China."
+I was like, "What?"

 Sam Parr